Managing an entire tagging implementation can be a complex task, even if you’re using Google Tag Manager (GTM).

 - Inspecting your data layer

-- Verifying that rules are firing as expected
+- Verifying that triggers are firing as expected

 Let’s take a closer look at each of these tasks individually.

-Container tags are pieces of code installed on each page of your site that serve as digital middlemen between the Google Tag Manager interface and your website.
-These container tags communicate with the GTM interface to deploy and fire each page’s applicable tags.
+Container tags are pieces of code installed on each page of your site that serve as digital middlemen between the GTM database and your website.
+These container tags communicate with the GTM database to deploy and fire each page’s applicable tags.